Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Introduction

 \section{Introduction}

-Steganography is a technique to hide data within innocent-looking cover media \cite{simmons1984prisoners}.
-For example, the secret information may be embedded in the cover provided by an audio signal \cite{dutta2020overview}, with the view to exploiting the large size, high data transmission rate and redundancy provided by this type of signal.
+Steganography is a technique to hide secret data by embedding the data within innocent-looking cover media, so that the existence of the hidden data remains undetectable to unintended recipients \cite{simmons1984prisoners, avritzer2024quantum}.
+The cover medium may be an audio signal \cite{dutta2020overview}, a digital image \cite{hu2020quantum}, a video file \cite{liu2021novel}, a cryptogram \cite{Qu2022Covert}, a text file, or headers of a network protocol.
 In the traditional setting, steganography can be motivated by considering Alice and Bob, who have been imprisoned in two geographically separated cells of a penitentiary.
 The prison warden (Eve) allows them to communicate by swapping messages through a courier loyal to the warden.
-Under the circumstance, they exchange secret messages steganographically without rousing the warden's suspicion.
-Quantum steganography is a technique that enhances classical steganography by leveraging quantum information theoretic principles such as superposition, no-cloning and entanglement \cite{Brun2019QuantumHiding, Shi2020Quantum}.
-Three basic requirements for steganography are imperceptibility, security and capacity \cite{qu2010novel}.
-This contrasts steganography from cryptography, which lacks the imperceptibility requirement \cite{taha2019combination}.
-Nevertheless, Sanguinetti et al. \cite{sanguinetti2016perfectly} point out that both steganographic and cryptographic protocols have a basic, identical requirement: a random key as long as the message.
-Moreover, a quantum cryptographic cover can be employed for steganography \cite{Qu2022Covert}.

-The first quantum protocol for steganography was proposed by Gea-Banacloche, who used a code word of a quantum error correcting code (QECC) as cover message, and an error syndrome as the secret message \cite{gea2002hiding}.
-However the protocol lacked the innocence effect, as the error statistics would reflect the secret message rather than a natural noisy channel.
-For ensuring the innocence, Shaw and Brun use pre-shared bits to hide the secret information as (deliberately applied) typical errors of a depolarizing channel \cite{shaw2011quantum}.
-Building on this idea, a stego-protocol that exploits Eve's partial knowledge of the channel was proposed in Ref. \cite{sutherland2019quantum}.
-Refs. \cite{mihara2015quantum} and \cite{qu2018novel} propose quantum stego-protocols using pre-shared entanglement instead of pre-shared bits, with the encoding process exploiting QECC or Brown states, respectively, to combat against quantum noise.
+Under the circumstances, they have to exchange secret messages steganographically in order to avoid rousing the warden's suspicion.
+Quantum steganography is an emerging field that applies principles of quantum information science to steganography.
+These principles, such as superposition, entanglement, and no-cloning, help to conceal information in a way that is theoretically more imperceptible, more secure against eavesdropping, and endowed with greater information capacity than classically possible \cite{qu2018novel}.
+As quantum technologies become increasingly ubiquitous in the near future and the quantum Internet of Things starts to take shape in smart cities, the demand for secure and covert communication methods is likely to surge, making quantum steganography an essential tool for safeguarding sensitive information in the emerging quantum era \cite{biswas2024advancing}.
+Here it is worth noting that while steganography is closely related to cryptography, indeed typically both requiring equal preshared resources \cite{sanguinetti2016perfectly}, yet the latter lacks the imperceptibility requirement central to the former \cite{taha2019combination}.